Humor and self-help and mystery—oh, my! No matter the book genre, you're sure to find the perfect read.

 One of the most practical genres of books, how-to guides offer exactly what the name implies: actionable plans and instructions for accomplishing a specific task.
 Some how-to guides offer general overviews of new skills (drawing, photography or sewing, for example).
 Others provide specialized instructions for readers who want to learn how to use a certain software program or woodworking technique.
 The best how-to guides include charts, graphs or other visuals to help readers learn as they go.

 In the mood to laugh out loud?
 This is the book genre for you.
-While some novels incorporate humor, the humor genre includes nonfiction books written by comedians.
+While some novels incorporate humor, the humor genre includes nonfiction books written by comedians and other funny folks.
 From hilarious memoirs to sidesplitting anecdotes, top-notch humor books weave social commentary and real-life situations together with a lighthearted perspective.

 The best narrative nonfiction sweeps readers into a story with a fully realized arc.
 In other words, the book reads more like a novel than an informational article or textbook.
 Most memoirs are narrative nonfiction, but not all narrative nonfiction comes in memoir form.
 For proof it spans genres, just look to the book that many say invented the format: Truman Capote’s In Cold Blood, a true-crime story that’s gripped readers for decades.
 Some authors of this genre tell their own stories, while others do deep research to tell someone else’s story.